 All essential oils that could be used for better sleep are not always affordable to everyone.
-Today, I break down some of the oils that won't hit your pockets, but will allow you to hit the sheets more relaxed and less stressed.
-Most oils come at a reasonable price to say the lease.
+Today, I break down some of the oils that won't hit your pockets but will allow you to hit the sheets more relaxed and less stressed.
+Most oils come at a reasonable price, to say the least.
 Purchasing from wholesale online dealers has been the best avenue for me.
 There are still times when I find an oil I'd like to try, but it turns out to be too expensive.
 If you've gone through an online shop for oils I'm sure you've seen the prices of some oils.
 With the increase in health and wellness alternatives, it's my job to make sure people get the oils they want.
 What I won't do as a business though, is jack prices up for retail purchases because my oil supplies are costing me an outrageous amount.
 Therefore, I want to share 5 affordable essential oils you can use for better sleep.

 What causes some oils to be expensive?

 Many reasons can be a factor in the price of oil.
 Supply versus demand, how vigorous the process of extracting the oil from the element is, or even the fact that the element is hard to come by or only found in a small region of the world can play a role.
 These factors non the less can make a 1/2 ounce bottle of oil cost well over $100 dollars, and that's a low number for some oils.
 For instance, neroli oil which is one of the popular essential oil within the perfume industry costs $227.08 for a half-ounce bottle.
 Neroli is truly an expensive oil even though it is produced from an orange tree.

 I've wanted to add it to my collection but found it to cost too much for me.
 Besides, think about how long that 1/2 bottle would last.
 There are 295 drops in that size bottle, making each drop of oil cost approximately .77 cents.
 Hence why people would be hesitant to invest in these expensive oils.

 One of the best things about essential oils is that one can be substituted for another.